 $175-$300 per day

-Ethnicity: White / Caucasian, Pacific Islander, Native American
+Ethnicity: White / Caucasian, Native American, Pacific Islander

 We are casting for the key role of Vera's father for our feature film entitled, To Avenge.
-We are looking for a fresh batch of candidates to broaden our search for the right look.
+We are looking for a fresh batch of candidates to broaden our search for the right look for this important role.
 Please keep in mind that despite Vera's dad, Glen, being rock n' roll kinda' guy in his teens, he is now a respected businessman and as such, looks the part.